Three Minute Thesis

 About the Three Minute Thesis – University of Queensland

 The UK National 3MT Competition– Vitae has loads of resources and videos of previous UK finalists, and a training video on presentation skills.
 For some of these resources you will need to sign in with a Vitae login (this is free to set up)

 The thesis whisperer: ‘How to Sell your Thesis in 3 Minutes (or less)’

-You can get some inspiration from previous Salford 3MT winners Dr Gary Kerr from ELS (2016) and Sean Hill from CSE (2015), and there are further clips of other fantastic 3MT presentations given by our PGR students in previous years:
+You can get some inspiration from last year's SPARC final, and previous Salford 3MT winners Dr Gary Kerr from Environment & Life Sciences (2016) and Sean Hill from Computing, Science & Engineering (2015).
+There are further clips of other fantastic 3MT presentations given by our PGR students in previous years: